Bira/octopus-carnival/_drafts/wir-mm3-4e-behemoth.md

 their nests and their young.
 Some of them also live in really hard to reach places.

-Even "tamed" behemoths aren't 100% safe.
+Even "tame" behemoths aren't 100% safe.
 There's always a chance they'll flip out and turn on their handlers, and then escape to the wild after killing them.
 This _could_ happen in the middle of a battle, in which case the behemoth will attack enemy and former ally alike until it can run off.

 ## The Monsters